Get in touch

 Common deposit deductions include where the tenant has:

 Landlords are legally required to keep a property in repair during a tenancy and so deductions cannot be made in respect of all maintenance and repairs.
 Likewise, tenants do have a responsibility to treat the property in a ‘tenant-like manner’.
-Who, the landlord or tenant, is responsible for what in rented property is covered in detail in one of my earlier blog posts, here.
+Who, the landlord or tenant, is responsible for what in rented property is covered in detail in one of our earlier articles.

 At the end of the tenancy and once any deposit deductions have been agreed, the rest of the deposit, if any, must be returned to the tenant within ten days.